 One thing to mention is that this region is small and generally requires low-level signals.
 There should be an attenuation stage before the compression circuit.
 Similarly, there should be a gain stage after the gain reduction circuit of a diode bridge compressor to bring the overall level of the output signal up to a useable level.

-This low-level compression circuit, unfortunately, may pick up significant noise that will then be amplified before the output.
+Unfortunately, this low-level compression circuit may pick up significant noise that will then be amplified before the output.
 To help reduce this noise, diode bridge compressors are designed with balanced circuitry (similar to push-pull amplifiers).

 In other words, the input signal is split into two identical compressor paths.
 The second path, however, acts upon a reverse-polarity signal.
 As the compressor passes audio, both paths pick up the same amount of noise.